gdsbook/book/notebooks/08_point_pattern_analysis.md

 The last collection of centrography measures we will discuss characterizes the extent of a point cloud.
 Four shapes are useful, and reflect varying levels of how "tightly" they bind the pattern.

 Below, we'll walk through how to construct each example and visualize them at the end.
-To make things more clear, we'll use the flickr photos for the most prolific user in the dataset (ID: `95795770`) to show how different these results can be.
+To make things more clear, we'll use the Flickr photos for the most prolific user in the dataset (ID: `95795770`) to show how different these results can be.

 ```python